TheGhouls/oct/doc/first_project.rst

 * ``rc_port``: The port for the result collector (PULL socket) of the HQ

-* ``min_turrets``: The minimum number of turrets to wait before sending start message
+* ``min_turrets``: The minimum number of turrets that must be deployed before the HQ sends the start message

 * ``turrets``: a list of turrets, this key will be use to package turrets with the `oct-pack-turrets` command

-* ``turrets_requirements``: A list of string containing the required packages for turrets (Only for python turrets at this time)
+* ``turrets_requirements``: A list of string containing the required packages for turrets (only for python turrets at this time)

-This configuration if simple but will allow you to run simple test in local.
+This configuration is simple but will allow you to run simple tests in a local environment.

 Now let's take a look at the per-turret configuration :